MayowaGit/Donation-Analysis-recommendation/README.md

 After using #Tableau, I began to explore #Python pandas on this same project, my aim is to see if we can build a machine learning model to predict how much a donor will donate based on other qualitative features of a potential Donor but I'm not done with that.

-However, my Tableau report can be found in this proeject
+However, my Tableau report can be found in this project

 It's not first about the Aesthetics but the Valuable insight and action points for the Organization..